feaser/canflasherblt/docs/index.md

 By design, CanFlasherBLT has two known limitations:

 1. Is it not a fully functional USB-CAN PC adapter.
-It's merely a USB-CAN XCP gateway used for the sole purpose for performing firmware updates on CAN-nodes running the OpenBLT bootloader.
+It's merely a USB-CAN XCP gateway used for the sole purpose for performing firmware updates on CAN nodes running the OpenBLT bootloader.
 2. As shown in the previous illustration, you can no longer configure the CAN baudrate and CAN identifiers in MicroBoot, once you select `XCP on USB`.
-The configuration values are not hardcoded into the CanFlasherBLT firmware.
-You can of course change them, but it involves rebuilding and reflashing the CanFlasherBLT firmware.
+The configuration values are now hardcoded into the CanFlasherBLT firmware.
+You can of course change them, but it involves [rebuilding](building.md) and [reflashing](gettingstarted.md) the CanFlasherBLT firmware.

 ## Try it out